-1. National Institute of Health (NIH) StrokeNet National Coordinating Center (NCC) - University of Cincinnati
+1. National Institutes of Health (NIH) StrokeNet National Coordinating Center (NCC) - University of Cincinnati

 The NIH has created the NIH StrokeNet NCC to conduct small and large clinical trials and research studies to advance acute stroke treatment, stroke prevention, and recovery and rehabilitation following stroke.
-This network of 24 regional centers plus 5 legacy regional centers across the U.S., which involves more than 300 hospitals, is designed to serve as the infrastructure and pipeline for exciting new potential treatments for patients with stroke and those at risk for stroke.
-In addition, NIH StrokeNet provides an educational platform for stroke physicians and clinical trial coordinators.
+This network of 24 regional centers, which involves more than 300 hospitals, is designed to serve as the infrastructure and pipeline for exciting new potential treatments for patients with stroke and those at risk for stroke.
+In addition, NIH StrokeNet provides an educational platform for stroke physicians and other stroke clinicians as well as clinical trial coordinators.
 The NCC is responsible for the network infrastructure, initiation of collaborative relationships, facilitation of the study design, oversight, and management of network studies.
 Operationally, the NCC is the home for the Central Institutional Review Board (CIRB) for the NIH StrokeNet.
 The NCC works with the Protocol Principal Investigator (PPI) and his/her team to manage trials within the NIH StrokeNet.

-I-ACQUIRE study specific information is posted on the NIH StrokeNet website with information for study personnel, patients, and other interested parties.
+I-ACQUIRE study-specific information is posted on the NIH StrokeNet website with information for study personnel, patients, and other interested parties. https://nihstrokenet.org/i-acquire